Ford Fusion Insurance Rates

 When you’re ready, read through the helpful information below and don’t forget to use our free online tool so you can finally answer the question, “Is the Ford Fusion expensive to insure?”

-Estimated insurance rates for a Ford Fusion are $1,370 a year for full coverage.
-Comprehensive insurance costs approximately $260 a year, collision costs $500, and liability coverage is estimated at $452.
-A liability-only policy costs approximately $504 a year, with high-risk insurance costing $2,978 or more.
-16-year-old drivers pay the most at $5,226 a year or more.
+The average auto insurance rates for a Ford Fusion are $1,370 annually with full coverage.
+Comprehensive insurance costs an estimated $260 each year, collision costs $500, and liability costs $452.
+Liability-only insurance costs as little as $504 a year, with high-risk driver insurance costing $2,978 or more.
+Teen drivers cost the most to insure at $5,226 a year or more.

 Average premium for full coverage: $1,370